abbieprescott/rap-community-of-practice/docs/training_resources/python/logging-and-error-handling.md

 print(my_file.contents())
 ```

 This is a common case where just because an exception has been caught, that doesn't mean the error has been handled.
 The potential error is the file not being found, the try/catch acknowledges this but then the program moves on as if nothing has happened.
-This means that inevitablely the final print statement will produce another error as it tries to use a `None` value.
+This means that inevitably the final print statement will produce another error as it tries to use a `None` value.
 Instead the following should have been done:

 ```python
 my_file = None